kubernetes/community/sig-auth/charter.md

 SIG Auth is responsible for the design, implementation, and maintenance of features in Kubernetes that control and protect access to the API and other core components.
-This includes authentication and authorization, but also encompasses features like auditing and some policy (see below).
+This includes authentication and authorization, but also encompasses features like auditing and some security policy (see below).

 ### In scope